d3fend/d3fend-ontology/README.md

 d3fend-res-as-prop.owl  Temp file containing *just* restrictions as object property assertions between class puns.

 d3fend-full.owl		Final inference-enhanced copy with KBs for use in SPARQL end point.
+This is what is loaded into production Blazegraph

 d3fend-architecture.owl	File of architectural elements extracted by a filter-architecture-* target.

 d3fend.csv		Tabular form of defensive tactics and techniques trees.

 d3fend.xlsx		[Deprecated] Tabular form of defensive tactics and techniques trees.

-termfile-architecture.txt	File that Cyber Pete never checked in, and probably deprecated now, but takes terms for filter-architecture-star target.